Željko Reiner

 Željko Reiner (born 28 May 1953) is a Croatian physician, politician, university professor, member of the Croatian Academy of Sciences and Arts and former Minister of Health and Social Welfare who served as the 10th Speaker of the Croatian Parliament since independence and the 20th speaker overall, from December 2015 until October 2016.

 Early life and education

+Reiner was born in Zagreb on 28 May 1953.
+His paternal family originates from Austria; his great-grandfather moved from Veliki Bečkerek, Kingdom of Hungary (modern-day Zrenjanin, Vojvodina, Serbia) to Slavonska Požega.
+His grandmother was a niece of Stjepan Sarkotić, while his father was a nephew of Dragutin Lerman.
+His mother was born on Krk to an Istrian family.